htcondor/htcondor/docs/cloud-computing/using-annex-first-time.rst

 *condor_annex* checks each for completion every ten seconds and prints an additional dot (past the first three) when it does so, to let you know that everything's still working.

+If you're `using instance credentials`_, add ` FROM INSTANCE` to the end of the first line.

 ::